esi/esi-issues/.github/ISSUE_TEMPLATE/bug.md

 # Checklist

+Check all boxes that apply to this issue:

-- [ ] Bug is documented
+- [ ] Bug description is provided
-- [ ] Request path is documented
+- [ ] Request path is provided
-- [ ] Response status code is documented
+- [ ] Response status code is provided
 - [ ] Response headers are provided
 - [ ] Response body is provided
-- [ ] Expected response is documented
+- [ ] Expected response is provided